Jakinlade/JJ-Web-Developer-Portfolio/README.md

 For this project, I was tasked with creating a portfolio web application using flex and grid skills learnt in the prior weeks lessons.

 I created a simple application that resembled the example and is able to change size with different browser widths.
-I made 3 different screen size layouts using Media queries.
+I made the application to be fully responsive to 3 different screen size layouts using Media queries.

 <br>